Harry Choates: Early years

 Much of Choates' early life is disputed.
-Most sources list his birthplace as the south Louisiana town of Rayne.
+Most sources list his birthplace as the southern Louisiana town of Rayne.
 But his State of Texas death certificate lists his birthplace as New Iberia, his World War II draft card says Abbeville, and his baptismal certificate lists his place of birth as Cow Island, Louisiana, a small community located south of the town of Kaplan.
 Choates' baptismal certificate lists his parents as Clarence Choate and Idolie Menard.
 He was born Harry Henry Choate, and added an "s" to his last name at some point after his first marriage.

-The Choates had moved to Port Arthur, Texas, by 1930, part of a large migration of Cajuns to the Beaumont–Port Arthur metropolitan area for jobs in the oil patch.
+The Choates had moved to Port Arthur, Texas, by 1930, part of a large migration of Cajuns to the Beaumont–Port Arthur metropolitan area, seeking jobs in the oil patch.
 Harry received little schooling, instead spending time in local bars listening to music on jukeboxes.
 By age 12, he was playing fiddle for spare change in barbershops.

 Career

 Choates gained early professional experience playing in the bands of Leo Soileau and Leroy Leblanc, then split off to form his own group, called the Melody Boys, in 1946.
 His 1946 song "Jole Blon," a top 10 hit (Billboard position #4) for Choates, was recorded by Quinn Recording under the Gold Star Records label (#1314).
-Since Gold Star could not keep up with the demand for "Jole Blon", the record was co-released under other labels, such as Modern Music (#20-511), Starday (#187), D Records (#1024) and the Deluxe label (#6000).
-Later, it was recorded by country singer Moon Mullican and became a major hit, but Choates had waived his rights to the song and was never compensated for its success.
+Since Gold Star could not keep up with the demand for "Jole Blon", the record was co-released under other labels, such as Modern Music (#20-511), Deluxe (#6000), Starday (#187), and D Records (#1024).
+Later, it was recorded by country singer Moon Mullican (King #578) and became a major hit, but Choates had waived his rights to the song and was never compensated for its success.

 Choates remained with the Melody Boys from 1946 to 1951, recording for Gold Star Records in 1946-47 and later for Macy's Recordings.
 The Melody Boys disbanded over Choates' chronic problems with alcoholism and his frequent missed concert dates, and shortly after the dissolution he played with Jesse James & His Gang on KTBC radio.